 8. A Mix Of Styles From Different Era

 If practicality and convenience are on your mind while designing a Jack and Jill bathroom, this eclectic style is for you.
 It has glamor and yet is simple.
 A humongous vintage storage unit, with Medieval wrought-iron mirrors, is the focal point of this layout.
 We love the modern granite countertop with sinks, tiled tub, and the separate shower room.
-There is a mix of materials and style that is quite charming, and might we add unique.
+This mix of materials and style is quite unique.

 9. The White And Gold Classic Design

 We are drooling over this classic white and gold bathroom.
-Right from the white cabinetry and door with golden knobs to the textured golden wallpaper and yellow accent lights — the bathroom is as rich as can be.
-And, the amount of storage this room has is remarkable.
-The designer has utilized each and every space — drawers and cabinets under the sinks as well as on each side of the washstand.
+Right from the white cabinetry and door with golden knobs to the golden wallpaper and yellow accent lights — the bathroom is as rich as can be.
+And, the designer has utilized each and every space — drawers and cabinets under the sinks as well as on each side of the washstand.
 These storage ideas will help organize your bathroom and make it look spacious despite the limited square footage.

 10. Mirror Imaging For A Vintage Vibe

 This design is classy and gives off a vintage vibe with its decor.
-Notice how the dark-hued antique furniture has been placed opposite each other across a tiled floor.
-They are almost like mirror images.
-A perfect setup for a Jack and Jill that shares its boundaries with a guest room.
+Notice how the dark antique furniture are almost like mirror images.
+A perfect setup for a Jack and Jill bath that shares its boundaries with a guest room.
 The stand-out chandelier, recessed lighting, and wooden shutters look absolutely magazine-worthy.
-We love the ornate candelabrum too.
-Very elegant.
+We love the ornate candelabra too!